adam-stanek/recompost/README.md

 ```

 Creates two additional props to the base component: a state value, and a
 function to update that state value.
-The type of the prop is determined from the
+The type of the prop is inferred from the
 passed initial value which may be optionally specified using mapper function
 from component's props.